marshackVB/finetuning_demo/README.md

 2. Create a [Databricks secret in mcli](https://docs.mosaicml.com/projects/mcli/en/latest/resources/secrets/databricks.html) using this PAT

 ### Unity Catalog
 We recommend creating a UC schema (`uc_schema` config) for this workshop.
 It will hold the training data tables (`uc_table` prefix config) and the registered, fine-tuned LLM.
-The fine-tuning API logs the final model checkpoint directly into the UC model registry in the transformers mlflow model flavor, so it can easily be deployed for optimized model serving
+The fine-tuning API logs the final model checkpoint directly into the UC model registry in the transformers mlflow model flavor, so it can easily be deployed for optimized model serving.

 ### MLflow
 We recommend creating an MLflow experiment for each combination of training data and model training objective.
 In this case, that's an experiment for the continued pretraining step (`mlflow_experiment_name_cpt` config) and an experiment for the instruction fine-tuning step (`mlflow_experiment_name_ift` config).
-The fine-tuning API will log the training run configuration, metrics and (optionally) sample prompt generations directly to MLflow
+The fine-tuning API will log the training run configuration, metrics and (optionally) sample prompt generations directly to MLflow.

 ### Compute
 The heavy lifting of LLM fine-tuning will be handled by MosaicML's serverless compute service, MCloud.
 On the Databricks side, you just need a modest compute cluster to run data prep workloads, and to interact with the model serving endpoint.
 For this, a small cluster running MLR 13.3 LTS or later will suffice.
 Only CPUs are needed.